IBM/watson-assistant-multi-bot-agent/README.md

 14. Response from Agent Bot (end of conversation).

-# Plug and play of a new bot
+# Plug and play process for a new bot

 1. To add a new bot, create a new bot in the Watson Assistant service instance created earlier for this code pattern or you can use an existing bot that you want to use.
 Let's say you added a bot for `Restaurant Booking` and named it as `RESTAURANT_BOOKING`.
 2. In `manifest.yml` file, add an entry for new bot as shown below